danjgale/danjgale.github.io/_pages/projects.md

 ### Voxelwise

 A project very much in early development, [Voxelwise](https://github.com/danjgale/voxelwise) is a Python package that makes it easy to perform Multivariate Pattern Analysis with fMRI data.
-It provides convenient classes to model and extract voxel patterns, and run a full decoding analysis with a comprehensive visual report.
-Under the hood, Voxelwise relies on Nilearn and Scikit-Learn.
+It provides classes to conveniently model and extract voxel patterns (using GLMs), and run a full decoding analysis with a comprehensive visual report.
+Voxelwise uses Nilearn and Scikit-Learn under the hood and follows a similar API design.

-### Contributions to Open Source Projects
+### Open Source Projects with Contributions
 - [AtlasReader](https://github.com/miykael/atlasreader)
 - [Nilearn](https://nilearn.github.io/index.html)